bizarre/rsc-test-helper/README.md

 Then import the patch function:
 `import { patch } from "rsc-test-helper";`

-Here's a basic example of like a that you would expect to work but doesn't:
+Here's a basic example of a test that you would expect to work but doesn't:

 ```jsx
 import React from "react";